France Work Visas and Permits

-- The employer must sign a contract with the French sponsoring company.
+- Employees must sign a contract with the sponsoring company in France.

-- The French employer will file an application with the Labor Department, or “DIRECCTE.”
+- The employer will file an application with the Labor Department or DIRECCTE.

-- The OFII will inform the employer of the application’s approval and hand the information over to the French Consulate in the country where the employee currently resides.
+- The OFII will inform the employer of the application’s approval and hand the information over to a consulate of France in the country where the employee currently resides.

-- The employee will be contacted and asked to make an appointment online to apply for a work visa.
-The visa can then be picked up at the French Consulate.
+- Employees will be contacted and asked to make an appointment online to apply for a work visa.
+The visa can then be picked up at the consulate.
 It will function as a permit for work and residence in France.

-Because the French work visa is closely tied to residency status, it’s important for employment to be established before employees begin the process of obtaining a permit to move to France.
+Because the work visa in France is closely tied to residency status, it’s important for employment to be established before employees begin the process of obtaining a permit to move to France.